- VPN definition

 - Open an account with a VPN service to get started.
 But choose carefully because not all providers offer premium features (check out my recommendations list below).

-- Next, head over to the app store that’s on your device to download and install the VPN application.
+- Next, head over to the app store to download and install the VPN application.
 These apps require very little access to your data.
 It’s usually just WiFi connection details.

 - When the installation process is complete, open the app and log in to your account.

 - Choose the location to which you want to connect, followed by a server of your choice.